-To create the maximum effect on the quality of life in the communities of Halton through the efficient use of the Council's resources.
+To deliver continued and positive improvement on the quality of life in the communities of Halton through the efficient use of the Council's resources.

 Further details on the priority areas and the particular contribution that the Council itself will make towards achieving its aims and objectives with regard to the priorities outlined above, are set out in the Council's Corporate Plan.
-This is the primary document governing the activities of the Council until April 2011 (when it will be reviewed).
+This is the primary document governing the activities of the Council.
 It provides a mandate and strategic direction for the activities of the Council and its Executive Board, and a framework for service and resource planning.

 An important part of ensuring that progress on the priority areas is made, is the recognition that other agencies and organisations in the Borough have a key role to play.
 The Council has a long history of working in partnership with others in its aim to improve services and make progress on the priorities identified within Halton.
 Those partners include the health agencies, the police, private businesses, and voluntary and community groups.
-In order to ensure that this is maintained and improved upon, a formal multi-agency partnership board, known as the Halton Strategic Partnership Board has been established.
-This board has agreed a long-term vision for Halton, that is, defining the type of place we want Halton to be.
-It will also look at the key priorities for Halton, and where future resources and services across all the agencies can be more effectively co-ordinated and targeted to those areas most in need.
+In order to ensure that this was maintained and improved upon, a formal multi-agency partnership board, known as the Halton Strategic Partnership Board was established in 2002.
+The Board agreed a long-term vision for Halton called the Sustainable Community Strategy, which defined the type of place we want Halton to be.
+It looked at the key priorities for Halton, and where future resources and services across all the agencies might be more effectively co-ordinated and targeted to those areas most in need.
+In light of the Health and Social Care Act's requirement to create a Health and Wellbeing Board, the two Boards have been merged to avoid duplication and ensure a better fit for purpose.